DmACKGL/qb-vehicleshop/README.md

 - Recoded UI scroll to reduce/eliminate scroll lag,
 - Reconfigured UI to use manufacturer logo's,
 - Included 320+ real manufacturer logo's,

+### Current bugs
+- You may experiance UI lag when scrolling.
+My fix is not a 100% fix, however there is better scrolling moments than there is bad.

 ## Screenshots
 ![Vehicle shop](https://i.imgur.com/6WOs7Xu.png)